yguan/test-anywhere/README.md

 - go to your browser, and type in the `localhost:8000` to the address bar
 - you should see the site running in the browser

+## The Benefits of Using Script Injection for Tests

+Test Anywhere shows the possibility of inject JavaScript to test any website with any browser.
+Even though mocha is used here, any other test frameworks can be used as well.

+Writing UI end-to-end tests with JavaScripts has lots of benefits:
+* <b>Faster Feedback</b>
+ * You can write the code, run it with the runner or the browser console to see if your test is correct.
+ * You can debug the test with the browser's developer tools.
+* <b>Time Saving</b>
+ * Because the fast feedback, it will take less time to write test compare to other browser instrumentation frameworks, such as Selenium, WatiN, and Microsoft Test.
+ * With the browser instrumentation frameworks, people usually write more abstract code and more complicated code.
+Moreover, writing tests are usually really time consuming because you have to figure out the right selector and UI action steps.
+You have to write the test first, run it to see if it works, then fix it and run it again.
+If something breaks, the debugger will give you information that you have to think a little bit longer than understanding the exception on the browser console.
+* <b>Money Saving</b>
+ * Time is money, and saving time is saving money.
+A lot of companies still heavily rely on manual testing and/or browser instrumentation testing.
+Both approach are time consuming, boring, and frustrated if you have to deal with them on daily basis.

+## What's Next

+The [mocha_webdriver_tests](https://github.com/yguan/mocha_webdriver_tests) I wrote a few months ago shows how to use WebDriver to start a browser sesssion, and the inject test scripts.
+It's not production-ready yet, but it got most of details figured out.
+If anyone interested in it, let me know.
+I can show you know what I know about automated testing and what we can do to make UI end-to-end testing a lot easier.

 ## License

 [MIT](http://opensource.org/licenses/MIT)